FAQs and common misconceptions

 Psychedelics are drugs.
 Do they have habit-forming or addiction danger?

-Psilocybin and other psychedelics face a common misconception that they are addictive, whereas most of these compounds have a low potential for addiction.
-Granted, almost any substance can be abused (alcohol? social media?).
-But, the risk of addiction is very low in the case of psilocybin.
+Psilocybin and other psychedelics face a common misconception that they are addictive.
+Granted, almost any substance can be abused (alcohol? social media?), but the risk of addiction is very low with psilocybin.

 Learn more about psilocybin.

-In addition, we advocate their use only under the guidance of a qualified and trained professional, under a vetted protocol for psychedelic-assisted therapy.
+In addition, we advocate their use only under the guidance of a qualified and trained professional, following a vetted protocol like the ones used in the clinical trials psychedelic-assisted therapy.

 If psilocybin and psychedelics are illegal in the US, how can I get access to these new therapies?